Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Discussion and Conclusion

 \section{Discussion and Conclusion}

-The key message across our experiments is that OTP-DAG is a scalable and versatile framework readily applicable to learning any directed graphs with latent variables.
+\paragraph{Discussion.} The key message across our experiments is that OTP-DAG is a scalable and versatile framework readily applicable to learning any directed graphs with latent variables.
 Similar to amortized VI, on one hand, our method employs amortized optimization and assumes one can sample from the priors or more generally, the model marginals over latent parents.
 OTP-DAG requires continuous relaxation through reparameterization of the underlying model distribution to ensure the gradients can be back-propagated effectively.
-Note that this specification is not unique to OTP-DAG: VAE also relies on reparameterization trick to compute the gradients w.r.t the variational parameters.
-For discrete distributions and for some continuous ones (e.g., Gamma distribution), this is not easy to attain.
-To this end, a proposal on \textit{Generalized Reparameterization Gradient} \citep{ruiz2016generalized} is a viable solution.
-On the other hand, different from VI, our global OT cost minimization is achieved by characterizing local densities through backward maps from the observed nodes to their parents.
+Note that this specification is not unique to OTP-DAG: VAE also relies on the reparameterization trick to compute the gradients w.r.t the variational parameters.
+For discrete distributions and for non-reparameterizable continuous ones (e.g., Gamma distribution), the reparameterization trick cannot be easily applied.
+To this end, a proposal on \textit{Generalized Reparameterization Gradient} \citep{ruiz2016generalized} can be a viable solution.

+On the other hand, different from VI, our global OT cost minimization is achieved by characterizing local densities through the backward maps from the observed nodes to their parents.
 This localization strategy makes it easier to find a good approximation compared to VI, where the variational distribution is defined over all hidden variables and should ideally characterize the entire global dependencies in the graph.
-To model the backward distributions, we utilize the expressitivity of deep neural networks.
-Based on the universal approximation theorem \citep{hornik1989multilayer}, the gap between the model distribution and the true conditional can be assumed to be smaller than an arbitrary constant $\epsilon$ given enough data, network complexity, and training time.
+To model the backward distributions, we utilize the expressive power of deep neural networks.
+Based on the universal approximation theorem \citep{hornik1989multilayer}, the gap between the backward and forward marginals can be assumed to be smaller than an arbitrary constant $\epsilon$ given enough data, network complexity, and training time.